Total Credit Hours: 36-39 hours (depending on track)

 1. Hold a bachelor’s degree from a regionally accredited college or university (Original transcripts for undergraduate and graduate coursework must be submitted from all institutions attended.)
 Candidates seeking a secondary license must have completed 30 credits hours in the content area.

-4. Complete the MAT application.
+4. Complete the MAT application along with 2 professional references.

 Application: Master of Arts in Teaching (MAT)